 More than 100,000 photos were submitted previously—from customers and non-customers alike, leading Orvis to add tens of thousands of customers to its mailing list and Morris Animal Foundation to add 26,540 new donors, 10 percent of whom have given a second gift.
 The campaign also involved famed actress Betty White, a known animal lover, who filmed a web spot to promote the contest.
 To date, $1,085,898 has been raised and 11 major colleges and universities are conducting research funded by monies gained through this program.
 By partnering with Orvis, Morris Animal Foundation has created six programs, including one to train scientists, two to improve cancer diagnoses, and three that developed improvements in cancer treatments.
 The effort was awarded Cause Marketing Forum’s Halo Award for 2015 – details here.

-Want to see what else happens?
+Want to see what else happens here on the farm?

 Fun on the Farm Part 1 is here